 - Have an awareness, understanding, and application of applicable standards, regulations, and quality improvement plans regarding medical equipment support.

 - Communicate effectively with co-workers, clinical professionals, and other healthcare related professionals by functioning effectively on committees and by independent work.

 BET Student Outcomes Listed below are the BET program outcomes:

 These are focused statements that describe what units of knowledge or skills students are expected to acquire from the BET program, while achieving the BET program educational objectives.
 These skills are typically demonstrated by the student and measured at the time of graduation from the BET program.

-1. Understand the use, application, and operation, preventive maintenance, performance assurance and safety inspections (PMs) on the select medical devices:
+- Understand use, application, operation, installation, acceptance testing, preventive maintenance, performance assurance and safety inspections (PMs) on select medical devices.

-2. Understand and apply a fundamental knowledge of electrical and electronic engineering technology fundamentals, components and circuits.
+- Understand and apply a fundamental knowledge of electrical and electronic engineering technology fundamentals, components, circuits and networking fundamentals.

-4. Awareness and understanding of diversity, global issues, applicable codes, standards and regulations regarding medical equipment support.
+- Awareness and understanding of diversity, professional and ethical responsibilities, applicable standards and regulations regarding medical equipment support.

-6. Work with fellow technicians, clinical professionals and other related professionals by functioning effectively on teams and by working independently.
+- Work with fellow technicians, clinical professionals and other related professionals by functioning effectively on teams and by independent work.